 Instant Pot Summer Soup

-Some people don’t eat soup during the summer months.
-I am NOT one of those people.
-I enjoy and eat soup year round.
-My grandmother used to say that soup in the summer helps you cool off.
-I’m not sure of the reasoning behind it, but I have never felt overheated when I enjoyed soup during warm/hot seasons.
+Some people skip soup in the summer—but I’m definitely not one of them.
+I enjoy it year-round.
+My grandmother always said that eating soup in the summer helps cool you down.
+I’m not sure of the science behind it, but I’ve never felt overheated after a bowl, even on hot days.

 But don’t let the name stop you from enjoying it during the colder months.
 Just add a few chunks of bread and get ready for a scrumptious meal.